fritx/silent/p/2022/09/blog-setup-via-github-fork.md

   +bla bla bla...
   ```

-3. Click the `pencil` (edit button) to add a corresponding link and digest in an index page, like:
+3. Open one of the index pages, for example, `p/posts.md`, and click the ✏️ (edit button)

-  A relative path is required
+  ... and then add a corresponding link and a digest, like: (relative path is required)

   ```diff
    <!-- p/posts.md -->